 Clothes dryers are notorious for their high energy consumption.
 In Australia, we’re fortunate to be blessed with some of the nicest warm weather on the planet.
 So, it only makes sense that we make the most of it!
 Save yourself the expense and benefit the environment by utilising the sun to dry your clothes whenever possible.

 If you live in an apartment or it’s raining, try drying your clothes in a bright, airy spot indoors or make sure to use your dryer for only small loads and short periods of time (pro tip: the more room in your dryer, the faster your clothes will dry).
+Apply for a payday loan online with Jacaranda Finance.

 Found this information handy?
 For more helpful money and lifestyle tips, check out the Jacaranda blog!